MTC History

 2000

-MTC greets the Millennium with exciting works by emerging talents like Andrew Lippa (The Wild Party) and David Lindsay-Abaire (Fuddy Meers), as well as well-known writers like Arthur Kopit (Y2K).
+MTC greets the millennium with exciting works by emerging talents like Andrew Lippa (The Wild Party with Brian d’Arcy James, Taye Diggs, Idina Menzel and Julia Murney) and David Lindsay-Abaire (Fuddy Meers), as well as well-known writers like Arthur Kopit (Y2K).

-MTC enjoys a significant milestone.
-Charles Busch’s The Tale of the Allergist’s Wife starring Linda Lavin, Tony Roberts and Michele Lee opens on Broadway.
-Lynne Meadow directs.
-Also making the transfer to Broadway, Mary-Louise Parker in David Auburn’s Proof, directed by Daniel Sullivan.
+Two MTC world premieres move to Broadway: Charles Busch’s The Tale of the Allergist’s Wife, directed by Lynne Meadow starring Linda Lavin, Tony Roberts and Michele Lee and David Auburn’s Proof, directed by Daniel Sullivan and starring Mary-Louise Parker.

 2001

-Proof and The Tale of the Allergist’s Wife are joined on Broadway with MTC’s A Class Act and the MTC co-production of King Hedley II.
+Proof and The Tale of the Allergist’s Wife are joined on Broadway with MTC’s world premiere of A Class Act and the MTC co-production of King Hedley II.

 David Auburn’s Proof becomes the third MTC production to garner the Pulitzer Prize for Drama.

-Plans are announced to restore the historic Biltmore Theatre giving MTC a permanent home on Broadway.
+Plans are announced to restore the historic Biltmore Theatre and MTC breaks ground on the project, giving MTC a permanent home on Broadway.

 2002